ProteinCalc Logo

 7-Day High-Protein GLP-1 Meal Plan

-The week below targets roughly 90-115 g protein per day before optional boosters.
+The week below illustrates roughly 90-115 g protein per day before optional boosters.
 Calories vary because GLP-1 users differ widely in body size, dose, activity, and weight-loss phase.
 If your clinician has given you a calorie target, adjust portions to that plan.
 If you are losing weight too fast, feeling weak, or struggling to train, do not keep cutting portions just because appetite is low.

 Day 1